Chay16/Plant-Pathology-FGVC7/README.md

 - Accurately classify a given image from testing dataset into different diseased category or a healthy leaf
 - Accurately distinguish between many diseases, sometimes more than one on a single leaf
 - Deal with rare classes and novel symptoms
-- Address depth perception—angle, light, shade, physiological age of the leaf
+- Address depth perception angle, light, shade, physiological age of the leaf
 - Incorporate expert knowledge in identification, annotation, quantification, and guiding computer vision to search for relevant features during learning.

 ## Repository Objective